open-resources/stats_bank/content/public/005.Foundations for inference/openstax_C8_Q13_to_Q22/openstax_C8_Q13_to_Q22.md

     options-placement: bottom
 myst:
   substitutions:
-    params_vars_title: Weight of Heads of Lettuce
-    params_x_bar: 1.9
-    params_sigma: 0.12
-    params_sample_stdev: 0.19
-    params_sample_size: 18
-    params_other_sample_size: 36
-    params_alpha1: 0.01
-    params_confidence1: 99
-    params_z_score1: 2.58
-    params_alpha2: 0.05
-    params_confidence2: 95
-    params_z_score2: 1.96
-    params_part6_confidence: 99
-    params_part6_z_score: 2.58
-    params_part4_option1_value: The mean weight of a head of lettuce.
-    params_part4_option2_value: The mean weight of all heads of lettuce.
-    params_part4_statement1_value: $X$
-    params_part4_statement1_matches: The weight of a head of lettuce.
-    params_part4_statement2_value: $\bar{X}$
-    params_part4_statement2_matches: The mean weight of a sample of 18 heads of lettuce.
-    params_part7_option1_value: $\text{CL} = 98\%$
-    params_part7_option2_value: $\text{CL} = 90\%$
-    params_part7_statement1_value: CI 1
-    params_part7_statement1_matches: $\text{CL} = 99\%$
-    params_part7_statement2_value: CI 2
-    params_part7_statement2_matches: $\text{CL} = 95\%$
-    params_part8_ans1_value: The interval is larger because the level of confidence decreased.
+    params:
+      vars:
+        title: Weight of Heads of Lettuce
+      x_bar: 1.7
+      sigma: 0.24
+      sample_stdev: 0.09
+      sample_size: 26
+      other_sample_size: 52
+      alpha1: 0.01
+      confidence1: 99
+      z_score1: 2.58
+      alpha2: 0.1
+      confidence2: 90
+      z_score2: 1.645
+      part6_confidence: 90
+      part6_z_score: 1.645
+      part4:
+        option1:
+          value: The mean weight of a head of lettuce.
+        option2:
+          value: The mean weight of all heads of lettuce.
+        statement1:
+          value: $X$
+          matches: The weight of a head of lettuce.
+        statement2:
+          value: $\bar{X}$
+          matches: The mean weight of a sample of 26 heads of lettuce.
+      part7:
+        option1:
+          value: $\text{CL} = 95\%$
+        option2:
+          value: $\text{CL} = 98\%$
+        statement1:
+          value: CI 1
+          matches: $\text{CL} = 99\%$
+        statement2:
+          value: CI 2
+          matches: $\text{CL} = 90\%$
+      part8:
+        ans1:
+          value: The interval is larger because the level of confidence decreased.
             If the only change made in the analysis is a change in confidence level, then all we are doing is changing how much area is being calculated for the normal distribution.
 Therefore, a smaller confidence level results in larger areas and larger intervals.
-    params_part8_ans1_feedback: Please try again!
+          feedback: Please try again!
+        ans2:
-    params_part8_ans2_value: The interval is smaller because the level of confidence increased.
+          value: The interval is smaller because the level of confidence increased.
             If the only change made in the analysis is a change in confidence level, then all we are doing is changing how much area is being calculated for the normal distribution.
 Therefore, a larger confidence level results in smaller areas and smaller intervals.
-    params_part8_ans2_feedback: Please try again!
+          feedback: Please try again!
+        ans3:
-    params_part8_ans3_value: The interval is smaller because the level of confidence decreased.
+          value: The interval is smaller because the level of confidence decreased.
             If the only change made in the analysis is a change in confidence level, then all we are doing is changing how much area is being calculated for the normal distribution.
 Therefore, a larger confidence level results in larger areas and larger intervals.
-    params_part8_ans3_feedback: Please try again!
+          feedback: Please try again!
+        ans4:
-    params_part8_ans4_value: The interval is greater because the level of confidence increased.
+          value: The interval is greater because the level of confidence increased.
             If the only change made in the analysis is a change in confidence level, then all we are doing is changing how much area is being calculated for the normal distribution.
 Therefore, a larger confidence level results in larger areas and larger intervals.
-    params_part8_ans4_feedback: Nice work!
+          feedback: Nice work!
+      part9:
+        option1:
-    params_part9_option1_name: CL-Increase
+          name: CL-Increase
-    params_part9_option1_value: The confidence level would increase.
+          value: The confidence level would increase.
+        option2:
-    params_part9_option2_name: CL-Decrease
+          name: CL-Decrease
-    params_part9_option2_value: The confidence level would decrease.
+          value: The confidence level would decrease.
+        option3:
-    params_part9_option3_name: EBM-Increase
+          name: EBM-Increase
-    params_part9_option3_value: The error bound would increase.
+          value: The error bound would increase.
+        option4:
-    params_part9_option4_name: EBM-Decrease
+          name: EBM-Decrease
-    params_part9_option4_value: The error bound would decrease.
+          value: The error bound would decrease.
+        option5:
-    params_part9_option5_value: The sample size would increase.
+          value: The sample size would increase.
+        option6:
-    params_part9_option6_value: The sample size would decrease.
+          value: The sample size would decrease.
+        statement1:
-    params_part9_statement1_value: What would happen if 36 heads of lettuce were sampled instead of 18, and the error bound remained the same?
+          value: What would happen if 52 heads of lettuce were sampled instead of 26, and the error bound remained the same?
-    params_part9_statement1_matches: CL-Increase
+          matches: CL-Increase
+        statement2:
-    params_part9_statement2_value: What would happen if 36 heads of lettuce were sampled instead of 18, and the confidence level remained the same?
+          value: What would happen if 52 heads of lettuce were sampled instead of 26, and the confidence level remained the same?
-    params_part9_statement2_matches: EBM-Decrease
+          matches: EBM-Decrease
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A sample of {{ params.sample_size }} heads of lettuce was selected.
 Assume that the population distribution of head weight is normal.
 The weight of each head of lettuce was then recorded.
 The mean weight was {{ params.x_bar }} pounds with a standard deviation of {{ params.sample_stdev }} pounds.
-The population standard deviation is known to be {{ params_sigma }} pounds.
+The population standard deviation is known to be {{ params.sigma }} pounds.

 ## Part 1